juliaszkop/Primordial-Protein-Structure-Dynamics/README.md

 For each structure listed in `fragment_templates.csv`, the extracted PDB file is passed to `make_system_caps` from the `ff19_system_maker` toolkit.
-The peptide termini are capped with acetyl and N-methyl groups, the topology is generated with the ff19SB force field, and the peptide is placed in a rhombic dodecahedral box, solvated with OPC water, neutralised and brought to 0.15 M NaCl.
+The peptide termini are capped with acetyl (ACE) and N-methyl (NME) groups, the topology is generated with `tleap` using the ff19SB force field, and the peptide is placed in a rhombic dodecahedral box with a minimum solute-boundary distance of 1.25 nm, solvated with OPC water, neutralised and brought to 0.15 M NaCl.
+The Amber topology is then converted to GROMACS format.
 A structure that fails to parameterise is reported and skipped.

+> **Requires AmberTools.** `tleap` and the associated Amber force field files
+> are not bundled with this repository.
+The pipeline was run with AmberTools 23;
+> later releases are expected to work, but the ff19SB parameters must match those
+> reported in the thesis.
+AmberTools is distributed free of charge, mostly under
+> the GNU General Public License, and can be obtained from
+> [ambermd.org](https://ambermd.org/GetAmber.php#ambertools).
+Install it into a
+> dedicated conda environment and activate that environment before running this
+> script, so that `tleap` is on `PATH`.

 The resulting directory is then replicated as many times as the replica count assigned to that structure in the previous step, so that every copy can be